 Google asked businesses to stop.

 Google began penalizing businesses that bought and sold backlinks.

 Finally, since nothing is working, Google is making noises that they’ll STOP using backlinks as heavily in their algorithm.
 And, leading SEO firms like Moz, Search Engine Watch, and Search Engine Land, are starting to take notice.

 Instead, I’m hearing recommendations to improve your OUTBOUND links.
 The notion is that content referring to authoritative sources is likely better because it’s better researched.
-This is really the academic model where we’re concerned a paper used the right sources in building a theory.
+This is really the academic model where we’re concerned a paper used the right sources in building theory.

-My friend Peter at SocialEars recommends 5 outbound links to high pagerank, relevant sites for each post.
+My friend Peter at SocialEars recommends 5 outbound links to high Pagerank, relevant sites for each post.
 My guess is he has some data to back him up as he’s a real data-driven kind of guy.